AryanBhimani/Blog.in/README.md

 # Blog.IN

-## New News For A Blog.in for A All App
+## New News For A Blog.IN for A All App